xonq/mycotools/mycotools/USAGE.md

 done
 ```

-Understanding these principals of Mycotools is how you will get the most
-efficiency gain out of the software suite... it was designed for pipelining.

 <br />

 ## Phylogenetic analysis

-MycotoolsDB enables assimilation of all available fungal genomic data.
 Despite the benefits of increased sampling, there are two prominent problems
 large samples create in phylogenetic analysis: 1) large alignments
 lose resolution because they must consider many sequences and 2) analysis
 time increases with sample size.
 For a small set of genes, such as ITS, one can usually assume that the gene family is
-conserved , so the dataset can be cut down to closely
+conserved, so the dataset can be cut down to closely
 related organisms.
 For most other genes, it is not valid to assume the gene family
-is conserved, particularly because horizontal transfer is a prominent modality of
+is conserved because horizontal transfer can lead to unexpected distributions.
-gene transmission in prokaryotes and fungi.

-It is thus necessary to observe sufficient alignment resolution and systematically truncate
+It is thus sometimes necessary to balance alignment resolution and computational
-the dataset into a computationally tractable set of gene homologs.
-This is accomplished by
+tractability by systematically truncating the dataset into subset of gene homologs.
-iteratively constructing phylogenies, identifying and extracting clades of homologs,
+This is accomplished in Mycotools by iteratively constructing phylogenies,
+identifying and extracting clades of homologs,
 and repeating until a manageable tree is obtained.
 On its own, this analysis requires
 elaborate integration of multiple independent softwares, but Mycotools takes care of most of this.